 Results

 This section is divided into three subsections.
-The first subsection will describe the parameter estimates used by some of the methods.
-The second subsection will compare the ten methods using the first hypothetical dataset, in which U1 and U2 are drawn from the same patient population.
-The third subsection will compare the three most promising methods using the second hypothetical dataset, in which U1 and U2 are assumed to be derived from different patient populations.
+The first subsection details the parameterisation of methods seven to ten.
+The second subsection compares the ten methods using the first hypothetical dataset, in which U1 and U2 are drawn from the same patient population.
+The third subsection compares the three most promising methods using the second hypothetical dataset, in which U1 and U2 are assumed to be derived from different patient populations.

 Parameterisation